Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Best Things to Do for Families

 For families, collecting shells and relaxing at the beach is a great way to spend your day on Sanibel Island.
-If you have more than one day, here are more interesting places that you and the kids will enjoy.
+These are several interesting places for families to enjoy.

 This is a great place for kids to learn all about shells.